nus-cs2103-AY2223S2/tp/docs/UserGuide.md

      - Right-click `docedex.jar` > Open With > JavaLauncher.app
      ![LaunchDocedexMac](images/LaunchDocedexMac.png)
      - First time users may be prompted with a warning that the file was downloaded from the Internet.
 Simply click Open in the prompt to continue.
-     - If this still does not work follow the instructions listed [here.]()
    - For Windows Users:
+     - Double-click `docedex.jar` to launch the application.
+   - If this still does not work follow the instructions listed [here.](#launching-docedex)

    - You should notice the GUI of the application pop up.<br>
    ![NewUi](images/NewUi.png)